 Communities: the third necessary condition is serving the communities in which a company operates.
 In my opinion, communities are an extension of the other two stakeholder groups, i.e., employees and customers.
 In a global sense, we are all members of one community.
 At the very least, companies should try to limit the negative effects they have on the communities in which they operate.
 Better yet, they should act as stewards of their communities and and aim to leave them better then they found them.
 Why?
 Because it’s the right thing to do.
 Doing well and doing good are not mutually exclusive.
-If doing good seems a little too warm and fuzzy, then recognize that there are economical consequences of doing well at the risk of doing good.
+If doing good seems a little too warm and fuzzy, then recognize that there are economical consequences of doing well at the risk of not doing good.
 Your employees and customers expect you to do both, and in most cases they have options.

 The goal of a for-profit company should be to make a profit now and in the future.
 However, recognize that the other three necessary conditions are just that.
 In fact, companies with staying power can and do focus on achieving the goal and satisfying the other three necessary conditions.
 Certainly, gains can be gotten at the expense of these other three conditions, but rest assured they will be short-lived